 First class lounges

 In Hamburg, if you have a full-fare Flexpreis first class ticket you can use the DB Lounge at Hamburg Hbf before or after your journey, with complimentary refreshments & free WiFi.
-However, you can't use the lounge with an Interrail or Eurail pass, or an advance-purchase Sparpreis or Supersparpreis fare.
+But you can't use the lounge with an Interrail or Eurail pass, or a Sparpreis or Super Sparpreis fare.

 In Copenhagen, anyone with any 1st class ticket including a 1st class Interrail or Eurail pass may use the DSB 1 lounge on the main concourse, with complimentary tea, coffee & free WiFi.
 It's only open on Mondays-Fridays, see the Copenhagen station page for opening hours.